selfrefactor/rambdax/README.md

 `toRemove` argument can be either a list of strings/regular expressions or a single string/regular expression.

+> :boom: This is the only case where Rambdax exports clashes with Ramda API, as Ramda has `remove` method.
+If `Rambda.remove` is introduced, then this method will be renamed.

 ```javascript
 const result = remove(
   ['foo','bar'],